What is prevention and why should we care?

 Data from our local community health assessments suggest that youth in Allen and Putnam counties are no exception.
 Further, 14% of youth in Putnam County and 28% of youth in Allen County are at increased risk of intimate partner violence, among other long term health effects, due to exposure to multiple Adverse Childhood Experiences.

-We provide culturally appropriate educational curriculum to youth and adults in our community with the express purpose of preventing relationship violence and cultivating a culture where consent and respect for one another is a central tenet.
-With over 25 years of combined professional education experience, our prevention educators deliver an evidence-based curriculum which meets the core educational requirements of the Ohio Department of Education.
+With over 25 years of combined professional education experience, our prevention educators deliver an evidence-based curriculum which meets the core educational requirements of the Ohio Department of Education and Erin's Law.

 Our Programs & Services